Roof framing Styles Types and Methods

 On our first two houses we hand framed the roofs.
 But on our last house we decided on the prefabricated trusses.

 If you decide to frame your roof by using the first method mentioned, you will have to frame and erect you inside partitions first.
-Then ceiling joist will be installed so the end of the rafters can be tied together to prevent them from pushing the outside wall outward.
+Then ceiling joist will be installed so the end of the rafters can be tied together to prevent them from pushing the outside wall outward from the weight of the roof.

 This illustration shows how this is accomplished.